hilbix/mc/README.md

 ## Helpers

-- `make doc`:  This installs a searchable index for the Bukkit-API into `/var/www/html/doc/bukkit/` (switch to "Index" to see a type ahead search bar, which is very helpful to locate things quickly in the Bukkit API)
+- `make doc`:  This installs a searchable index for the Bukkit-API into `/var/www/html/doc/bukkit/` (switch to "Index" to see a type ahead search bar, which is very helpful to locate things quickly in the Bukkit-API)

 ## Contents

-- `jar/craftbukkit-1.8.jar` build by invoking the Spigot provided build process
+- `jar/spigot-....jar` build by invoking the Spigot provided build process
-- `jar/dynmap.jar` suitable for this Craftbukkit 1.8
+- `jar/dynmap.jar` suitable for this version
-- `jar/worldedit.jar` suitable for this Craftbukkit 1.8
+- `jar/worldedit.jar` suitable for this version
-- `jar/turmites.jar` suitable for this Craftbukkit 1.8
+- `jar/turmites.jar` suitable for this version

 FYI: Turmites is, why I created this.
 This is terribly incomplete yet.
 But following works: